psychedelumen/home/src/site/notes/Psychoactive Press/Articles/Multiple Functional Enhancements of Dopamine Signaling by LSD – A Summary.md

 {"dg-publish":true,"permalink":"/psychoactive-press/articles/multiple-functional-enhancements-of-dopamine-signaling-by-lsd-a-summary/"}
 ---

-# Multiple Functional Enhancements of Dopamine Signaling by LSD – A Summary

 ### by [Eric M. Fortier, B.A.](https://web.archive.org/web/20230331182410/https://www.psychoactive.ca/eric-m-fortier)

-This article is a brief summary of the following study: **[Hallucinogenic 5-HT2AR agonists LSD and DOI enhance dopamine D2R protomer recognition and signaling of D2-5-HT2A heteroreceptor complexes](https://web.archive.org/web/20230331182410/https://www.ncbi.nlm.nih.gov/pubmed/24309097)**.[1]
+This article is a brief summary of the following study: **[Hallucinogenic 5-HT2AR agonists LSD and DOI enhance dopamine D2R protomer recognition and signaling of D2-5-HT2A heteroreceptor complexes](https://www.ncbi.nlm.nih.gov/pubmed/24309097)**.[1]

 **Overview**
 Serotonin (5-HT) is known to counteract Dopamine 2 (D2) signaling via the 5-HT2A protomer (single receptor of a complex).
 This study was an attempt to elucidate the relation between the psychedelic actions of two high-affinity 5-HT2A agonists (LSD and DOI) and the D2LR + 5-HT2AR heteromeric receptor complex.
 Researchers hypothesized that LSD and DOI would produce a different kind of interaction at the receptor complex than that of endogenous serotonin.